AntiPwr/AntiPwr.github.io/root/wiki/Scender.md

 ## The Rites of Huma and Governance

 The [[Rites of Huma]] are sacred doctrines that define Scender’s political, religious, and social landscape.
-These rites, recorded in [[Ester Slates]], provide a framework for governance and personal ascension.
+These rites, recorded in [[Ester Slate|Ester Slates]], provide a framework for governance and personal ascension.

 ### Rites of Huma